Sign up to our Newsletter

 Harvard University

-Tying for fifth place is Harvard University, another law school giant.
+Tying for fourth place as well is Harvard University, another law school giant.
 These are the application materials you’ll need to apply to Harvard:

 • LSAT/GRE Scores: the median accepted LSAT score is 174